andvsilva/CS50-Web-Python-Java/lecture3/README.md

 # [Lecture 3 - Django](https://cs50.harvard.edu/web/2020/weeks/3/)

 [Django](https://docs.djangoproject.com/en/3.1/) is a Python-based web framework that will allow us to write Python code that dynamically generates HTML and CSS.
 The advantage to using a framework like Django is that a lot of code is already written for us that we can take advantage of.
+Django is a high-level Python web framework that is both free and open source.

 ## To install: Django